benitomartin/mlops-chicago-rides/README.md

     <img src="/images/dist_hist.png"/>
     </p>

-It can be seen that the distance distribution is heavily concentrated in the first 10 km till 50 km.
-The preprocessing approach was to calculate the `Manhattan` and `Haversine` distance or each ride and encode it.
+It can be seen that the distance distribution is heavily concentrated in the first 10 km to 50 km.
+The preprocessing approach was to calculate the `Manhattan` and `Haversine` distance for each ride and encode it.

 ### Time Distribution

 For the time preprocessing, the idea was to extract the hour/day/month and separate features and encode them.
-The hours were previously divided in sine and cosine.
+The hours were previously divided into sine and cosine.

 <p align="center">
     <img src="/images/time_features.png"/>
     </p>

 Subsequently, a **Neural Network Model** was performed with several Dense, BatchNormalization and Dropout layers.
 The results showed a MAE of around 3 USD from an average price of 20 USD.
-However, the price prediction for rides above 10 USD show a higher accuracy compared to rides up to 10 USD.
+However, the price prediction for rides above 10 USD shows a higher accuracy compared to rides up to 10 USD.

 <p>
     <img src="/images/prediction.png"/>
     </p>

 Afterwards, the models underwent model registry, and deployment using MLflow, Prefect, and FasApi.
-The Dockerimage was pushed to Google Container Registry and deployed in Google Cloud Run.
+The Dockerimage was pushed to a Google Container Registry and deployed in Google Cloud Run.

 ### Modelling